cosminseceleanu/tutorials/docs/github-actions-ci/index.md

 CI pipeline will consist on 4 steps important steps:
 1. Compile: this step will ensure that the application will compile with the new code
-2. Test: this step verifies that all tests will pass
+2. Test: this step verifies that all tests pass
 3. Misspell: this step is an optional check that will search misspelled words through the code
 4. Coding style: this step verifies that coding style rules are respected by the new code.